Lina-Liuna/core-python/README.md

 as what you passed in.
 Alternatively, you can use the isinstance built-in function along with the collections.abc.Iterator class.

+#### item 32: Consider Generator expressions for large list comprehensions.
+##### Things to Remember:
+1. List comprehensions can cause problems for large inputs by using too much memory
+2. Generator expressions avoid memory issues by producing outputs one at a time as iterators.
+3. Generator expressions can be composed by passing the iterator from one generator expression into the for subexpression of another.
+4. Generator expressions execute very quickly when chained together and are memory efficient.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?